AnthoLM/CommonModuleProject/README.md

 ### Members
 - Nemo Vollert
   - School: He-Arc Neuchâtel
-  - Short description: Nemo is a highly motivated software developer with a year and a half of experience in [related technology/field].
+  - Short description: Nemo is a highly motivated software developer with a year and a half of experience in computer.
 He has a strong understanding of being a little lazy, taking a nap, and turning off my computer.
 Nemo is confident in his ability to contribute to the project and is looking forward to working with the team.
   - Skill levels:
     - Javascript : A little bit
     - Vue.js : Blorbo-level